Rishana-SKP/Messy-Data-Cleaning/README.md

 ### 10. Clean the Department Column
 - **Assumption**: Department names should contain only standard names.
-- **Method**:  Use a dictionary to map common types and variations to standardized department names.
+- **Method**:  Use regular expression to standardized department names.

 ### 11. Handle Salary Noise